tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 	else elseStatement

 The *condition* is any expression that evaluates to true or false.
-The *statementList* or *elseStatementList* consists of one or more LiveCode statements, and can also include if, switch, try, or repeat control structures.
-The *statement* or *elseStatement* consists of a single LiveCode statement.
+The *statementList* or *elseStatementList* consists of one or more statements, and can also include if, switch, try, or repeat control structures.
+The *statement* or *elseStatement* consists of a single statement.

 If the *condition* evaluates to true, the *statement* or *statementList* is executed; if the *condition* evaluates to false, the *statement* or